- Unabashed, at long last

 The 2018 Lincoln Navigator takes such massive doses of swagger, you’ll swear it’s 1998 all over again.

-Today it’s returned to fine star-coddling form.
+The 2018 Lincoln Navigator full-size SUV is the king of bling again.
+It has returned to fine star-coddling form.
 It’s a stunning piece of luxury hardware that gives no quarter to hard-edged, featureless performance.
 It is all about glamour, and it doesn’t care who knows how much it weighs or how much it drinks.

 The 2018 Navigator is as great at sensory-overload luxury as a Bentayga.
 And it has more room.
 And it’s half the price.
 At most.